-Most of us who love British period drama are familiar with Masterpiece, the TV program that celebrates its 50th anniversary next year.
+Most of us who love British period drama are familiar with Masterpiece, the TV program that celebrates its 50th anniversary in 2021.
 Ever since its opening night on January 10, 1971, Masterpiece’s aim has been to deliver the best of British drama to American doorsteps, and its métier and mainstay has always been drama set in the past.

 Masterpiece Theatre logo 1971 – 2007 TM and © PBS, Inc., all rights reserved

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.